FindMySchool LogoFindMySchool

 For parents, the practical implication is to look for a clear, staged pathway from Year 8 onwards, including personal guidance, taster opportunities, and support with applications to sixth forms, colleges, and training providers.
 It is also worth asking how the academy supports students who are undecided, and how it helps those who need a more supported transition into further education.

 Year 7 entry is coordinated through the local authority route rather than direct selection.
-For Birmingham secondary entry in September 2026, the application window opened on 01 September 2025 and the statutory closing date was 31 October 2025.
-National Offer Day for Birmingham’s coordinated process is listed as 02 March 2026.
+For Birmingham secondary entry in September 2027, the application window opens on 1 September 2026 and the statutory closing date is 31 October 2026.
+National Offer Day for Birmingham’s coordinated process is 1 March 2027.

 Looking ahead, the academy’s published admission arrangements for the 2027 to 2028 round set out an application period opening on 01 September 2026 and closing on 31 October 2026, with offer notifications issued on 01 March 2027 (or the next working day if 01 March falls on a weekend).